Drummers in the street

 Albacete

-The pinnacle of the Easter week in Hellín, Albacete province, is the Tamborada (drum-playing).
-This is the most important fiesta on the town calendar, when up to 20,000 drums start playing, the beginning of an uproar that will continue over several days.
+The highlight of Easter Week in Hellín, Albacete, is the Tamborada.
+This is the town's most important festival, when the sound of up to 20,000 drums fills the streets, creating a thundrous roar that lasts for several days.

-Easter week is one of the most heartfelt and deep-rooted fiestas celebrated in Spain.
-This commemoration has centuries of history and tradition, remembering the passion and death of Jesus Christ.
-The streets of the majority of Spain's cities, towns and villages become the stage for religious fervour and devotion, combining grief and meditation in memory of Christ's death.
-Music, art and colour come together in magical processions - solemn parades in which crowds of people accompany religious images on their route through the streets.
+Holy Week is one of Spain’s most profound and deeply rooted celebrations.
+With centuries of history and tradition, it commemorates the Passion and death of Jesus Christ.
+Most of the cities, towns and villages of Spain are transformed into scenes of religious fervour and devotion, combining grief and meditation as the faithful contemplate the Passion, with music, art and colour creating a magical atmosphere in solemn processions in which throngs of people accompany the religious images.

 02400 Hellín, Albacete (Castilla-La Mancha)